luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

 **NOTE:**
 For general infor about Azure SDK for .NET navigate to the following github repo: https://github.com/Azure/azure-sdk-for-net

+## 1. Open VSCode and create a new C# console application with .NET 8

 We first create the folder/directory where to place our console applicaton.

 ```